Skip to content

 • a single node identified as a

-• a single node labeled as a Thing
+• a single node labeled as a Chunk

 • single node with two labels

-• labeled node with a record defining property k to be "v"
+• labeled node with a record defining property text to be a string value

 Relationships

-• a relationship from a to b labeled as :KNOWS
+• a relationship from a to b labeled as SIMILAR

 • a relationship with a record